Costa del Sol railway: History

+Andalucia announced in 2023 that it is seeking €2 billion of European funds from the Next Generation EU fund to help extend the existing Fuengirola track to connect Marbella, Estepona and Algeciras.

 Route

 In the 2018 study, three possible route alignments were determined.
 Due to passing through many built-up areas, a significant portion of the line would be built underground.

 The route of the line would roughly follow either the Autovía A-7 or the Autopista AP-7.
 Originally conceived as an extension of the Cercanías line from Fuengirola, in 2020 Málaga mayor Francisco de la Torre stated that an entirely new line linking Málaga to Marbella was required for capacity reasons.

 Members of Parliament in the comarca of Axarquía requested in 2018 that the Junta de Andalucia not "forget" the region, and provide a rail connection between Nerja and Málaga via Torrox and Vélez-Málaga.